Click for homepage

 • Numbers or letters

-• Number of different of wheels
+• Number of differently wired rotors

-• UKW mapping and setting
+• Settable UKW

-• Wheel wiring
+• Rotor wiring

-• Wheel stepping
+• Rotor stepping

 • Double stepping anomaly

 As a result of the mechanical principle of the Enigma Stepping mechanism, the middle rotor 'suffers' from a so-called double stepping anomaly, described in detail in a paper by David Hamer in 1997 [1].
-Enigma machines of the Zählwerk class, such as the Enigma-G, do not suffer from this anomaly, as their cipher wheels are driven by cog wheels.
+Enigma machines of the Zählwerk class, such as the Enigma-G, do not suffer from this anomaly, as their cipher rotors are driven by cog wheels.

-• Number of notches on each wheel
+• Number of notches on each rotor

 • Manufacturer